ryan-williams/scala-bugs/README.md

 - [build.sbt](build.sbt) and [a/src/main/scala/Main.scala](a/src/main/scala/Main.scala) contain the example code from [http://scalameta.org/paradise/#HelloWorld](http://scalameta.org/paradise/#HelloWorld)
 - [b/src/main/scala/B.scala](b/src/main/scala/B.scala) attempts to use the macro defined in [a/src/main/scala/Main.scala](a/src/main/scala/Main.scala)

+At the previous commit, compiling a use of the macro fails:

 ```bash
 sbt a/publishM2
 sbt b/compile